opsmatters/newrelic-api/README.md

 The following tests are included:

-* ChannelsAndPolicy: Creates several alert channels, an alert policy with several conditions and then deletes them.
+* ChannelAndPolicyOperations: Creates several alert channels, an alert policy with several conditions and then deletes them.

 ## Examples